• Skip to primary navigation

 2 photo collage of mixing no-bake chocolate dough ball.

-Make Pumpkin dough
+Make chocolate dough

 1. Add almond butter, maple syrup and chocolate chips into a microwave safe bowl.